NguyenTrongPhuc552003/reinforcement-automative-hexapod/docs/hardware.md

 | Sample Rate         | 100Hz                         |
 | Low-Pass Filter     | 10Hz                          |
 | Orientation         | X forward, Y right, Z up      |

+### Power Management

+The MPU6050 has built-in power management features that may put it into sleep mode after periods of inactivity.
+The driver automatically handles waking the device when readings are requested, ensuring consistent sensor data even after extended periods between readings.

+Key power management features:
+- Sleep mode: Automatically entered to conserve power
+- Wake-on-read: Driver automatically detects and wakes the device when readings are requested
+- Clock source: PLL with X-axis gyroscope reference for stability